andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <iframe class="mb-2" style="border-radius:12px" src="https://open.spotify.com/embed/track/30upl1YT1suEgSDpIopSky?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-Somehow Milsap's velvety smooth treatment lulls you into its captivating trance - just like the devilish grin of your soon-to-be-former lover.
+Somehow Milsap's velvety smooth treatment lulls you into its captivating trance, just like the devilish grin of your soon-to-be-former lover.
 If you're not paying attention you just might miss the heart-wrenching lyrics.
 I certainly did the first few times I heard it.
 It's a song I've decided to categorize, at the